BirdzDevops/project-report/README.md

 - **Characteristics:** Suppliers provide the necessary ingredients and materials for the restaurant.
 They need a reliable and efficient system for managing orders and inventory levels.
 Good communication and timely responses are crucial for maintaining a smooth supply chain and ensuring the restaurant’s needs are met without disruption.
 - **Demographics:** Typically businesses rather than individuals, with varying sizes from small local suppliers to larger distributors.
 They generally have a strong focus on logistics and supply chain management.

+## 2.3.2.
+User Task Matrix

+This section presents User Task Matrix, it's a tool that allow identify important and frequently tasks that do the "User Personas" in their laboral environment.
+By this matrix, we can compare and constrast the more frequently tasks of workers, administrators and customers.
+By comparing facts like frequence and importance, we understand better the necessities and challenges of our "User Personas".

+## 2.3.3.
+User Journey Mapping

+## 2.3.4.
+Empathy Mapping

+## 2.3.5.
+As-Is Scenario Mapping

+# 2.4.
+Ubiquitous Language